Arcticmarmot/aprovachain/README.md

 Aprova Chain
-— An Automated Approval Blockchain Powered by Zero-Knowledge Proofs
+— An Automated Approval Blockchain Powered by Verifiable Computation.